Content Studio: How do I create game score graphics for my display

 Finished.jpg

-4. At this point you can save your GIP graphic and create a normal play button within Display Studio to play it.
-The data fields will update automatically as the data from the All Sport console changes.
-You will see the MediaRTD fields update as well as timeouts are used, and team names are changed.
+7. At this point you can save your GIP graphic and create a normal play button within Display Studio to play it.
+The data fields will update automatically as the data from the All Sport changes.
+The MediaRTD fields update as well as timeouts are used, and team names are changed.

 OnDisplay.jpg